filipsworks/ha-dessmonitor/README.md

 - Preferred-local hybrid mode with automatic cloud and cached-cloud fallback
 - 1-minute updates available with Detailed Data Collection Acceleration (￥144 per collector)
 - Comprehensive sensor data: Power, voltage, current, frequency, temperature, and more
-- **Device configuration control** - Change inverter settings directly from Home Assistant
+- **Device configuration control** - Change inverter settings directly from Home Assistant, as selects, numbers, buttons, timers, and the device clock
 - UI-based configuration - No YAML editing required
 - Automatic device discovery for all inverters on your account
 - Configurable update intervals (1-60 minutes based on your subscription)